By: M. L Haas & G. J. Moore-Higgs (Eds.)

 Important information on skin reactions caused by radiation and chemotherapy is included, and manifestations are discussed.
 In addition, you’ll find details on how chronic disease impacts wound healing and how systemic and infectious skin disease can have implications for cancer treatment.
 Other topics include assessment and management of skin and wound pain; psychological distress related to skin problems; nutritional needs for healing skin; complementary therapies for oncology cutaneous reactions; and special needs for gero-oncology patients.

+Click the add to cart button below to order print copies only.
 Visit our e-books store to purchase the e-book version of Principles of Skin Care and the Oncology Patient.

 (Click the book cover to preview inside pages and download a free sample chapter.)